 The molds and patterns of Roseville pottery still attract collectors even to this day.
 These pieces are collected worldwide with their prices having undergone wild swings over the decades.
 Besides, they are becoming rarer by the day, and as with pottery, the rarer it is, the more it is sought after.

 In addition to the unique designs, these pieces have a rich history which greatly adds to their legitimacy.
 As such, they are highly prized commodities.
-Therefore, pieces of Roseville pottery will continue to be valued and popular even though they are no longer produced.
+Therefore, pieces of Roseville pottery will continue to be valued and popular.

 3 Places Where You Can Find Roseville Pottery Today